groovycode-xyz/taschengeld/requirements/PRD.md

 - **Audio Message Attachments:** Allow children to record and attach audio messages when marking tasks as completed.
 - **Duplicate Task Indicators:** Notify users if a task has recently been marked as complete to prevent accidental duplicate entries.
 - **Custom Terminology and Number Formatting:** Enable customization of terms and currency formats for future enhancements.
+Include the option for no currency formatting at all.

 ### **6.3 Technical Requirements**